WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 *In Figure 11, you can see in the second terminal and is the terminal running the Python upload server on port 8080, and you'll notice it’s still idle.
 For this demo, the folder containing the Python script has been opened and placed at the bottom of the screen.
 The reason: if anything gets uploaded, we’ll see it appear here in real-time.
-As of now, there are only four files in the directory.*
+As of now, there are only four files in the directory.*<br>
 <br><sub>(Figure 11)</sub><br>
 <img src="analysis/screenshots_v1/Figure_11.png" alt="PowerShell Exfiltration Command Reference" width="75%"><br>